Nadine2016/knative/cli-install.md

 {:download: .download}
 {:gif: data-image-type='gif'}

-# Setting up the Coligo CLI
+# Setting up the CLI
 {: #kn-install-cli}

-Install, update, and delete the required CLIs and set up your environment to use Coligo.
+Install, update, and delete the required CLIs and set up your environment to use Project Coligo.
 {: shortdesc}

 ## Installing the {{site.data.keyword.cloud_notm}} CLI